Aastha3348/Python-Web-Scrapping/README.md

 Web Scrapping to check how many images are broken on a website.
 This python project is done in Jupyter Notebook open source software.
 The Website that I've used here is https://www.sastasundar.com/ .
 You can copy the link to your Website and replace it in the code.
+I have not added the HTML file and Output file, however, the code is designed to create an html file of the Website link provided automaticall.
+The output can be created by you in the formof an excel file.

 ## What is Web Scrapping?
   - Web scraping is a term used to describe the use of a program or algorithm to extract and process large amounts of data from the web.